derekwacks/RaspberryPiKeithleyCommunication/README.md

 * run  mqtt-launcher.py before publishing a payload locally or remotely

 ### Example script:
-Gets the Keithley to beep as a test using VISA & its python wrapper pyVisa
+Gets the Keithley to beep as a test using pyVisa-py (built off VISA & its python wrapper pyVisa)

 ```
 import visa